Staff Chamber Coaches

 A native of Bulgaria and graduate of Sofia Music Conservatory, Veselin Bozhilov is a winner of seven national and two international trumpet competitions.
-In 1997 at age of 20 he joined Sofia Philharmonic Orchestra and Sofia Philharmonic Brass Quintet.
-Between 1998 and 2003 he was invited to play as a guest artist with Bulgarian Festival Orchestra, New Symphony Orchestra, Plovdiv Philharmonic, Skopje Philharmonic, and Sarajevo Philharmonic.
-In 2003, Bozhilov moved to United States.
-In 2007 he completed his Master’s Degree at Lynn University.
+In 1997, at age of 20, he joined Sofia Philharmonic Orchestra and Sofia Philharmonic Brass Quintet.
+Between 1998 and 2003, he was invited to play as a guest artist with Bulgarian Festival Orchestra, New Symphony Orchestra, Plovdiv Philharmonic, Skopje Philharmonic, and Sarajevo Philharmonic.
+In 2003, Bozhilov moved to the United States.
+In 2007, he completed his master’s degree at Lynn University.

-He has taught at Colorado State University, Lynn University, and Dreyfoos School of The Arts.
-His students have been accepted at several prestigious Summer Festivals at Interlochen, Grand Valley, Tanglewood, Florida State, and have studied at Julliard, Manhattan School of Music, NYU, Boston University, NEC, Northwestern, Eastman, University of Maryland, University of Southern California, Duke, Vanderbilt, Cornell, University of Miami, Florida State University, University of Florida and many more.
+He has taught at Colorado State University, Lynn University, and Dreyfoos School of the arts.
+His students have been accepted at such prestigious Summer Festivals at Interlochen, Grand Valley, Tanglewood, Florida State University, and have gone to study at Julliard, Manhattan School of Music, New York University, Boston University, New England Conservatory of Music, Northwestern University, Eastman School of Music, University of Maryland, University of Southern California, Duke University, Vanderbilt University, Cornell University, University of Miami, Florida State University, University of Florida and many more.

 Kelsey Lin began her love of music at age six after receiving her first violin.
 She attended both BAK Middle School of the Arts and A.W.
-Dreyfoos Jr. High School of the Arts.
-She studied with Carole Simmons, a former member of the Florida Philharmonic and Rebecca Lautar, Violin professor at Florida Atlantic University.
+Dreyfoos High School of the Arts.
+She studied with Carole Simmons, a former member of the Florida Philharmonic with Rebecca Lautar, violin professor at Florida Atlantic University.
 Kelsey continued her musical education at the Conservatory of Music at Lynn University where she studied with Carol Cole.
-Kelsey graduated Magna Cum Laude with a Bachelor’s of Violin Performance.
+Kelsey graduated magna cum laude with a bachelor’s of arts degree in violin performance.

 After college, Kelsey decided to pursue a career in teaching.
 Her first year as a full-time teacher in Palm Beach County she was selected as one of six finalists for the “Beginning Teacher of the Year Award” as presented by the Palm Beach County School District.
-She also began teaching with the Youth Orchestra of the Palm Beaches.
+She also began teaching with the Youth Orchestra of Palm Beach County.
 For many years, she ran the El Sistema program at U.B.Kinsey/Palmview Elementary School of the Arts.
 Her elementary aged Beethoven Orchestra competed in the Music USA Festival in Orlando, FL, and was awarded first prize against middle school students.
 Because of her dedication to music education throughout Palm Beach County, she was voted in and served for two years as the Florida Orchestra Association’s District Chairperson for District 14 which includes Palm Beach, Martin, and Glades County.
 Currently, Kelsey is teaching with Palm Beach Atlantic University Preparatory Department as a violin and viola instructor.
-She also works with students around Palm Beach County Schools.
-Her main schools are Jupiter Middle School of Technology and Oxbridge Academy.
+She also works with Palm Beach County students with her main schools being Jupiter Middle School of Technology and Oxbridge Academy.
 Kelsey continues to spread the joy of music through teaching and performing.